MRU-CSIS-3512-202201-001/shared-course-material/README.md

 > _Please don't send pics of your code in an email to ask a question - it drives me bonkers.
 Sending either a copy/paste of your code in an email, or, preferably, giving me a GitHub link, is better._

 Other questions not involving code can be tossed my way via email.
-If emails arrive after office hours, I may or may not respond...depends on how life is going at that moment!
+If emails arrive after work hours, I may or may not respond...depends on how life is going at that moment!

-> **_Please don't DM me on Discord outside of tutorial hours - the Help System is meant to be a fair way for all students from different courses to ask questions.
+> **_Please don't DM me on Discord outside of work hours - the Help System is meant to be a fair way for all students from different courses to ask questions.
 If one set of students gets to use Discord, it gives them a way to "jump the queue"...and that's not fair, dagnabbit.
 Also, I use Discord for personal reasons (I do have a life! kinda...) and when I'm using Discord after-hours, it's disruptive to have questions come in.
 Yeah, I guess I could have 2 different accounts, but my life is complicated enough._**

 ---